zackzellto/zackzellto/README.md

 - 👋 Hi, I’m @zackzellto
-- 👀 I’m interested in ...
-Building things people want to use.
+- 👀 Any problem that can be solved via software peaks my interest...
-- 🌱 I’m currently learning ...
-React, C#, ASP.NET Core
+- 🌱 I have worked professionally with React, C#, .NET, GraphQL, Microsoft Azure
 - 💞️ I’m looking to collaborate on ...
 Projects that are deemed beneficial to humans...or the internet!
 - 📫 How to reach me ...
 [LinkedIn](https://www.linkedin.com/in/zackzellto/) [Personal Website](https://zackzellto.com)